tvytlx/antropic-hackthon-chattytutor/readme.md

 We use the https://github.com/AUTOMATIC1111/stable-diffusion-webui to generate images for the story.

 Also a simple Flask service (check `image_service.py`) to handle the request and upload image to Cloudflare.

-The backend code in this repo is for demonstrating, you should deploy it to a GPU server if you want to run it on your own.